 Dr Vanna (Ioanna) Cotzia

 Vanna believes that every person, whatever the age, has a fundamental right to experience the lifelong learning process as an uninhibited progression towards self-discovery.
-In addition to her experience as an Educational and Child Psychologist within a London Local Authority, Vanna has a passion for research and teaching Psychology and is committed to integrating theory and practice.
-Vanna has experience lecturing and as an academic & personal tutor at UCL (BSc and MSc programmes), and is a lecturer in Educational Psychology at Birkbeck University of London, teaching on both the undergraduate and masters psychology degrees.
-She also specialises as a supervisor for school professionals and trainee Educational Psychologists and is a Registered Applied Psychology Practice Supervisor (RAPPS) with the British Psychological Society (BPS).
+Vanna has experience as an Educational and Child Psychologist within a London Local Authority, and is a Certified CBT Therapist for Children & Adolescents (BPS Approved).
+Vanna also has a passion for research and teaching Psychology and is committed to integrating theory and practice.
+She has experience lecturing and as an academic & personal tutor at UCL (BSc and MSc programmes), and is a lecturer in Educational Psychology at Birkbeck University of London, teaching on both the undergraduate and masters psychology degrees.
+Vanna also specialises as a supervisor for school professionals and other practitioners and is a Registered Applied Psychology Practice Supervisor (RAPPS) with the British Psychological Society (BPS).

 Dr Rosie Freedman